 Identify lifeguard(s).
 When using a staffed public facility, lifeguards will be provided.
 At beaches or waterfronts, make sure a lifeguard will be on duty.
 For swimming on your own, you'll need to recruit a lifeguard.
 Ask your council for suggestions.
-At least one lifeguard, certified in American Red Cross Lifeguard Training, and one watcher are present at all times.
-When using more than one lifeguard, lifeguards under 18 may be included in the total, as long as there is at least 1 adult lifeguard also present.
+At least one lifeguard, certified in American Red Cross Lifeguard Training, and one watcher is present, always.
+When using more than one lifeguard, lifeguards under 18 may be included in the total when there is at least one adult lifeguard also present.
 Additional lifeguards and watchers may be needed; see the table below.